Under-21 EURO: Portugal and Denmark stay perfect

 Portugal 2-0 England (Ljubljana)

-Portugal are within touching distance of the quarter-finals after making it two wins from two in Group D. Ben Godfrey's goal-line clearance denied them an early breakthrough, but they deservedly moved ahead thanks to Dani Carvalho's five-star finish just after the hour.
+Portugal are within touching distance of the quarter-finals after making it two wins from two.
+Ben Godfrey's goal-line clearance denied them an early breakthrough, but they deservedly moved ahead thanks to Dani Carvalho's five-star finish just after the hour.
 Substitute Francisco Trincão then netted a penalty to leave England still without a point.

 Croatia 3-2 Switzerland (Koper-Capodistria)

-After a dominant display in the first half – despite conceding an early Luka Ivanušec goal – Switzerland's system inexplicably fell apart and Croatia pounced on the opportunity with a Nikolo Moro penalty and Dario Vizinger strike in a four-minute spell just past the hour.
-Kastriot Imeri's spot-kick gave Switzerland hope and an 89th-minute own goal set up a tense finish, but Croatia are off the mark to join their opponents on three points.
+Despite conceding an early Luka Ivanušec goal, Switzerland were the dominant side in the first half – until their system fell apart, allowing Croatia to pounce via a Nikolo Moro penalty and Dario Vizinger strike in a four-minute spell just past the hour.
+Kastriot Imeri's spot kick gave Switzerland hope and an 89th-minute own goal set up a tense finish, but Croatia are off the mark to join their opponents on three points.

 Saturday